Garden Jobs to Tackle in Autumn

 Create a compost heap

-• Fallen autumn leaves provide the perfect base for a healthy compost heap that will offer an excellent source of nutrients for your garden beds or veggie patch.
+- Fallen autumn leaves provide the perfect base for a healthy compost heap that will offer an excellent source of nutrients for your garden beds or veggie patch.
 Free and easy to make, set aside a designated space or container in your garden to get started – recycling pallets to create a makeshift compost container is ideal.
 Blend a mixture of fruit and vegetable scraps, grass cuttings and weeds with dried leaves, shredded newspaper, small branches and straw.
-Your compost heap will need turning over with a garden fork regularly to get essential air into it.
+Your compost heap will need to be regularly turned over with a garden fork to get essential air into it.
 Avoid adding the likes of meat and dairy products, diseased plants, animal manure or large branches to your heap.

 Plan winter projects

-• As the gardening season starts to wind down and you’ve finished all your autumn jobs, why not plan ahead and focus on new projects?
-Whether you want to lay a garden path, put in a rain water tank, build a raised bed or simply plan your first veggie patch, there is plenty to keep you busy as you wait for the next season.
+- As the gardening season winds down and you’ve finished all your autumn jobs, why not plan ahead and focus on new projects?
+Whether you want to lay a garden path, install a rainwater tank, build a raised bed, or simply plan your first veggie patch, there is plenty to keep you busy as you wait for the next season.